 Following a successful sign off of the Evidence Report by Scottish Ministers the council will be given authority to publish and consult upon its Proposed Local Development Plan.
 However if the If the Evidence Report is not considered satisfactory a revised Evidence Report will require to be re-submitted to Scottish Ministers and approved before the council will be allowed to proceed with its preparation of a draft LDP.

 It should be noted that the 'gatecheck' procedure does not replace the need for formal examination of the plan itself, that remains, but through early consideration of the evidence base for the plan it is expected that the potential for delay at later stages can be reduced.

-As the relevant sections of the Act governing the new development plan process have not yet been commenced, and guidance for the new process and the associated regulations will not be in place until 2022, it is anticipated that the council will not be in a position to produce its Evidence Report until the later part of 2023.
+As the relevant sections of the Act governing the new development plan process have not yet been commenced, and guidance for the new process and the associated regulations are not in place, it is anticipated that the council will not be in a position to produce its Evidence Report until the later part of 2023 at the earliest.

 3. Draft Proposed Plan and consultation

 The Proposed Plan is to be prepared, approved and published alongside the Evidence Report and will at that point represent the council's settled view on the policies and proposals that it intends to adopt.

 The Proposed Plan will then be consulted on, and depending on the outcome of the consultation, the council may make further modifications to the draft Proposed Plan before submitting to Scottish Ministers.
 Any unresolved representations are however to be considered by an independent planning reporter as part of an examination of the plan that would follow.